ukri-excalibur/excalibur-tests/post-processing/README.md

 - `column_types` - Pandas dtype for each relevant column (axes, units, filters, series).
 Specified with a dictionary.
   - `Accepted types: "str"/"string"/"object", "int"/"int64", "float"/"float64", "datetime"/"datetime64"`

+#### A Note on Replaced ReFrame Columns

+A perflog contains certain columns that will not be present in the DataFrame available to the graphing script.
+Currently, these columns are `display_name`, `extra_resources`, and `env_vars`.
+Removed columns should not be referenced in a plot config file.

+When the row contents of `display_name` are parsed, they are separated into their constituent benchmark names and parameters.
+This column is replaced with a new `test_name` column and new parameter columns (if present).
+Similarly, the `extra_resources` and `env_vars` columns are replaced with their respective dictionary row contents (keys become columns, values become row contents).

 ### Complete Config Template

 This template includes all possible config fields, some of which are optional or mutually exclusive (e.g. `column` and `custom`).